 Then microservices and containers arrived, and with them the ability to break an application into separate components.
 Each of these parts are independent of each other, which greatly speeds up development since developers are no longer waiting on other developers just to move their part of a project forward.

 In addition, separating an application into multiple components builds resilience.
 If one part of the application were to fail, the entire application doesn’t fail with it.

 As much as this approach has simplified the development process, it’s not without its own complications.

-Thankfully, there’s a process for an enterprise to orchestrate and monitor their container and microservices environments.
+Thankfully, there’s a process for an enterprise to orchestrate and monitor their environments.
 Here’s what it can look like:

 Step 1: Utilize Kubernetes